You can view the corresponding infographic by clicking here.

 The date you determine the property is “ready” is a date you need to be able to justify to the IRS or state if your “placed in service” date is ever questioned or challenged by them.

 The property is not “available for rent”, however, until it is actually advertised.

 The IRS has provided multiple examples in which the placed in service date is the date the property was advertised (all the rehab work was completed prior to advertising in those examples).
 The IRS didn’t provide us with an example of a placed in service date in which some of the rehab work is completed before the date advertised and the remainder of the rehab work is competed afterwards.
 So we are left to interpret the rules and make decisions from there.

 The IRS did not say that every item on your agenda for a rental property needs to be completed before it can be “placed in service”.

-You should be able to provide proof of advertising, and should keep good documentation of your advertisements in case you need to furnish proof.
+You should be able to provide proof of rental property advertising and should keep good documentation of your advertisements in case you need to furnish proof.
 You wouldn’t want to be forced to capitalize everything because the IRS disqualifies your advertisement date and then miss out on valuable current year deductions.

 What You Should Do

 Investors who are rehabbing a property that is going to be rented out should advertise their property for rent at some point before all the rehab work is completed – as early as possible.